trustedlogin/docs/docs/Connector/encrypted-messages.md

 No. Encrypted messages are an additional transport — they don't replace help-desk integrations.
 Once your Connector decrypts a message, it fires the same `trustedlogin_connector/message_received` action your Help Scout or FreeScout integration already hooks into.

-### What if the TrustedLogin SaaS is down?
+### What if app.trustedlogin.com is down?

-Messages are buffered on the SaaS for up to 30 days.
-If the SaaS is temporarily unreachable, the customer's site logs the failure and the access grant still succeeds — only the message delivery is delayed.
+Messages are buffered on TrustedLogin's servers for up to 30 days.
+If the application is temporarily unreachable, the customer's site logs the failure and the access grant still succeeds — only the message delivery is delayed.

 ### Can TrustedLogin read my messages?

-No. The SaaS stores encrypted bytes it cannot decrypt.
+No. TrustedLogin stores encrypted bytes it cannot decrypt.
 Only your Connector's private key can open them.